r7uaz0n/jekyll-now/_posts/2017-5-9-Tuesday.md

 ## My next goals:

+- Do more web audio tutorials
 - Continue to practice JS
 - Catch up on past H/W assignments and problems to solve
 - Review some math
-- Explore more web audio

 # Read-Search-Ask